 You also need to register to get a certificate.
 If you’re not yet registered, please press go here (connect to register).

-Unconditional love means that you will always love your child and be there for him.
+Unconditional love means that you will always love your child and be there for them.
 Unconditional love does not mean that you will always like your child’s behaviours.
 You are human.
 Sometimes your child will make you mad, frustrated, and confused.

 Having a healthy self-esteem or self-worth means that you believe in yourself and your worth.